roldao04/TAI_Proj1/versions/g07_v5.0/README.md

 ## Overview

 Version 5.0 is a performance-focused release that attacks both compression and decompression speed across the entire pipeline.
-Four targeted changes were made; all four provided measurable, real-world gains.
+Five targeted changes were made; all five provided measurable, real-world gains.
 Compression ratios are unchanged from v4.0.

 **Compression-side changes:**
 - **Full pipeline independence per block** — a pbzip2-style design where each 900 KB block runs its complete BWT → MTF → ZRLE → Order-1 pipeline in its own thread simultaneously, replacing the v4.0 approach of parallelising only BWT then running MTF/ZRLE/encode sequentially.
 - **Allocation-free symbol encoding** (`encode_symbol_fast`) — fixed-size stack struct replaces `std::vector<EncodingStep>`, eliminating ~900,000 heap allocations per block.
+- **rANS entropy coder** — ryg's Asymmetric Numeral Systems (rANS) replaces the Schindler range coder for the static Order-0 path (files E and F).
+Decode uses a flat lookup table with zero integer divisions per symbol vs the range coder's two divisions.

 **Decompression-side changes:**
 - **`find_symbol_and_get_range`** — fuses two separate O(258) scans into one, cutting the per-symbol scan work in half.